Analysis | Two late polls mirroring 2016 results have Democrats spooked — but there are important differences

 The resulting unease has only grown over the past four years, with many Democrats not only feeling unsure about how much confidence to place in polls but also viewing the stakes of the election as considerably higher.
 That uncertainty has probably fueled the massive early turnout we’ve seen so far.
-But any poll result that suggests a 2016-like result is looming risks kicking up a tornado of panic within his base.
+But any poll result that suggests a 2016-like result is looming risks kicking up a tornado of panic within Biden’s base.

 Two polls have done that over the past week.
 The first was a Marquette University poll showing Biden with a five-point lead in Wisconsin, a narrower lead than Clinton enjoyed in the university’s final poll in 2016.
 Then, on Saturday, a new poll in Iowa from the Des Moines Register and Selzer & Company showed Trump with a seven-point lead — precisely where he was four years ago.